A parent smiles as they hold a baby seated on a kitchen counter

 The nutritional guide for nursing parents: What to eat and what not to eat when breastfeeding

-Breastfeeding parents are busy people: nursing every few hours, adjusting to a whole new sleep schedule, recovering from childbirth and whatever that may have entailed for you.
+Breastfeeding parents are busy people: Nursing every few hours, adjusting to a whole new sleep schedule, recovering from childbirth and whatever that may have entailed for you.
 So while you might be focused on your little one’s nutritional needs ahead of your own, it’s just as important that you properly nourish yourself — especially during this time.
 Here’s what to eat when breastfeeding… and what not to eat when breastfeeding.

 Eat diverse, whole foods